 No harm there.
 But if you want to make changes in your life, the approach should be different.

-To learn, to discover new ideas, to apply the proposed solutions from the nonfiction books we’re so eager to complete, we need to adopt a new attitude when reading.
+To learn.
+To discover new ideas.
+To implement good reading habits (and remove bad reading habits).
+To apply the proposed solutions from the nonfiction books we’re so eager to complete.
+We need to adopt a new attitude when reading.
 That is, besides sharing the book online so others can potentially admire us.
 We need to actively perform the tasks proposed by the author.

 This becomes even more important in our world of endless streams of information trying to steal our attention.